deib-polimi/PingPong/README.md

 ## Usage

 ### General usage
-1. Activate WiFi on all devices
+1. Activate Wi-Fi on all devices
 2. Open this app on all devices
 3. Touch the "cardview" under the words "This Device" to choose the device name
 4. Wait until devices are discovered